Great Balls of Fire: Legacy

+In 1998, the 1957 recording of "Great Balls of Fire" by Jerry Lee Lewis on Sun Records was inducted into the Grammy Hall of Fame.

 Top Gun franchise

 In the 1986 film Top Gun, LTJG Nick "Goose" Bradshaw (portrayed by Anthony Edwards) plays the song in a bar with his family and Pete "Maverick" Mitchell (Tom Cruise).
 The song is available on the Top Gun soundtrack special edition released in 1999.
 The song is performed again in the sequel, the 2022 film Top Gun: Maverick by Goose's son LT Bradley "Rooster" Bradshaw (portrayed by Miles Teller).
+During the editing process, the song was found to evoke flashbacks of Goose’s death while Maverick watches from outside the hard deck bar.

 Teller's performance is included on that film's soundtrack Top Gun: Maverick (Music from the Motion Picture), on which it is labeled as a live performance.
 Paramount Pictures later released the extended scene of Teller's performance as Rooster on YouTube on June 16, 2022.